Japan's Path to Aviation Decarbonisation: The Role of SAF

 In mid-2025, Japan supplied its first domestically produced SAF at Haneda Airport.
 The delivery marked an important milestone, but that domestic production is still nascent.

 Japan’s aviation sector therefore relies on international supply chains to initiate and scale SAF use.
 For example, in a 2022 pilot project a Japanese firm imported SAF from Finland’s Neste (5,000 litres of neat SAF) to blend and test on flights.
-Early projects reflect a broader assumption embedded in Japan’s SAF strategy: imported SAF will play a central role in meeting aviation decarbonisation targets.

 Book and Claim in Aviation: How Japan Is Exploring Flexible SAF Accounting